Kate Chase: Later years

 In 1873, following her father's death, Kate moved onto the "Edgewood" estate, which later became the neighborhood of Edgewood, Washington, D.C.; her father had purchased the bulk of the estate in 1863 and constructed a mansion on it.
 She lived a very quiet life with her three daughters (according to the 1880 federal census), Ethel, Kitty, and Portia Sprague.
 After her son Willie committed suicide in 1890, at the age of 25, Kate became a recluse.
 She eventually lost her fortune and, to get by, resorted to raising chickens, growing vegetables and selling them door to door.
 She died in poverty in 1899, at age 58, of Bright's disease and was buried at Spring Grove Cemetery in Cincinnati, Ohio.

 On her death, The New York Times wrote that "the homage of the most eminent men in the country was hers."
 The Washington Post called her "the most brilliant woman of her day.
 None outshone her."
 The Cincinnati Enquirer, the paper of her birthplace, said about her funeral:

 Hardly more than two or three—and they the nearest relatives on earth—were gathered together yesterday morning around the new-made grave in Spring Grove Cemetery, where, with the simple ceremony of commitment—"Dust to dust, ashes to ashes"—the mortal remains of the daughter of Salmon P. Chase were laid to rest forever beside the dust of her illustrious father.

 And yet, The Enquirer recognized her legacy: "No Queen has ever reigned under the Stars and Stripes, but this remarkable woman came closer to being Queen than any American woman has."

 Fictional portrayals

 Kate Chase's presence in Washington, D.C. would be fictionally recreated in the 1990s TV series The Secret Diary of Desmond Pfeiffer.
 She is prominent in both Gore Vidal's historical novel Lincoln and William Safire's Freedom and is portrayed by Deborah Adair in the 1988 made-for-TV movie of Vidal's book.
 Chase has also been featured in other Civil War-related novels, such as Stephen L. Carter's The Impeachment of Abraham Lincoln.
+She was the principal character in the 1967 two-act play "Kate Chase" by Jack LaZebnik.

+Chase is also a character in In This Moment, the third book in the "Timeless" series by Gabrielle Meyer.
+Her affair with Conkling is depicted in the 2025 Netflix limited series Death by Lightning, where she is portrayed by Tuppence Middleton.